 Our verification technique is modular, that is, verifies each method independently, without knowledge of the program context in which it is used and the threads executing concurrently.
-We formalize the technique for a language without heap memory, but the style of reasoning integrates well with permission logics such as separation logic [18] and implicit dynamic frames [19], and can be automated in a similar way.
+We formalize the technique for a language without heap memory, but the style of reasoning integrates well with permission logics such as separation logic [22] and implicit dynamic frames [23], and can be automated in a similar way.
 In particular, our technique produces verification conditions that are amenable to automation using SMT-solvers.
 We have manually encoded several challenging examples and verified them successfully in Boogie [1].
-These examples exercise all major features of our approach.
+These examples include producer-consumer communicating over a channel, bidirectional channels, and parallel binary tree processing; they exercise all major features of our approach.